guym4c/doctrine-graphql-helper/README.md

 #### Setting permissions

 If you wish to use permissions, you may also provide:
-* The class name of your subclass of `Permissions`
+* An array of scopes and the permissions on methods acting upon them (example below)
 * The class name of the user entity, which must implement `ApiUserInterface`

-More details on how to subclass `Permissions` are given in the PHPDoc.

 ### Running queries